jvoyatz/WeatherApp/README.md

 Finally, Dependency Injection is supported through Dagger Hilt library.
 This way, the creation of certain classes needed by the app to be singleton for exampled was not made by hand making code more cleaner and maintainable.

+Had a look into the samples provided [here](#https://github.com/android/architecture-components-samples).

 #### Why certain third-party libraries were used?